mominuzma-2606/Tracker/README.md

 ---

-Thank you for using the Stock Watchlist App!
+Thank you for using the Stock Monitoring App!
 Happy investing! 📈